Phyllis Zboril, CTC, CSAT

-Educated at the world-renowned Academy for Dog Trainers, Phyllis has been serving dogs and their families for more than 13 years in the western suburbs of Chicago and now southwest Florida.
+Educated at the world-renowned Academy for Dog Trainers, Phyllis has been serving dogs and their families for more than 16 years in the western suburbs of Chicago and now southwest Florida.
 Phyllis furthered her eduction and received a specialized certification in separation anxiety training in 2020 (CSAT).

 Drawing from her background in social work, she is a highly skilled listener; capable of addressing behavioral issues without judgement.
 Zboril’s teaching style and experience creates space for true and enjoyable learning.

 Her love of dogs has brought over a dozen dogs into her heart and home within the last 40 years; including a furry companion she fostered from a pit bull rescue.
 Phyllis trained each of them in either obedience, agility, nosework, tracking and more.